CarlosMendez1997Col/AI-Agent-for-Web-Deep-Search/README.md

-# SEarch for International calls for proposals using GENerative Artificial intelligence
+# SEarch for International calls for proposals using GENerative Artificial intelligence (SEI-GENA)